thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 Allows the optimizer to make use of some key invariants in performance critical data types, especially `Array`.
-Since the implementation of these data types is written in Swift using unsafe APIs, without these attributes the optimizer would need to make conservative assumptions.
+Since the implementation of these data types is written in Codira using unsafe APIs, without these attributes the optimizer would need to make conservative assumptions.

 Changing the implementation in a way that violates the optimizer's assumptions